 South Carolina is ripe with budding entrepreneurs who have new and innovative ideas in row crops, specialty crops (fruits, vegetables, tree nuts, dried fruits, horticulture and nursery crops), protein, aquaculture, timber, mechanical harvesting and agribusiness technology.

 ACRE’s Entrepreneurship Center will serve this audience with two tracks: Track 1 is for agribusiness entrepreneurs who are ready to launch their product or process into the marketplace but need investors and/or mentors.
 ACRE will work with entrepreneurs using a process similar to the very popular entrepreneurship television show where potential investors and successful business mentors help open doors, fuel potential and provide advice in creating new enterprises.

-Track 2 is a curriculum program for beginning innovators who have a great idea for a new product or process but don’t have experience in business.
-Participants will learn key principles of developing business and marketing plans, as well as understanding market trends and prospective customers.
-Upon completion of the curriculum, participants may choose to apply for the fast track entrepreneur program.
+The curriculum program is a partnership between ACRE and Clemson Cooperative Extension.
+This certificate program is for beginning innovators who have a great idea or prototype for a new product or process and would benefit from a business curriculum program.
+Participants will learn key principles of developing business and market- ing plans, as well as understanding market trends and prospective customers.
+The curriculum program culminates in an opportunity for each participant to pitch an idea to an agribusiness panel for the chance to win substantial cash rewards.
+Upon completion of the curriculum program, participants may choose to apply for Track 1 in winter 2019.